 Oh!!
 Snowbirds I love you so!!!
 But I have a bone to pick with you.

 See, even though we live in the desert, we can carry harms, and you can still see us riding horses in the street, it does not mean that we are cowboys.
 As a matter of fact, we know that we are not perfect drivers and that we may not know how to give you directions as you may like, but we do know all our cardinal points and are not afraid to use them.
-Do you know where North or South are?
+Do you know where North or South is?
 Not on a map, on the road.
 We do know how to turn and merge on the road.

 So here are some rules of the road for you, my sweet snowbirds:

-- The white short lines that divided two lanes on the road are not cones on the ice practice ring for hockey, but a road signal that you must stay in within the boundaries of those two lines.
+- The white short lines that divided two lanes on the road are not cones on the ice practice ring for hockey, but a road signal that you must stay within the boundaries of those two lines.

 - Turning lights are mandatory and are not an option.